Ganza-Kevin-Murinda/EmployeeManagementSystem/README.md

   - Grant raises to high-performing employees.
   - List the top 5 highest-paid employees.
   - Calculate the average salary per department.
-- 💻 JavaFX GUI for a friendly display.
+- 💻 Console and JavaFX GUI for a friendly display.

 ---